pyroscope/pyrocore/docs/index.rst

 They enable you to filter rTorrent's item list for displaying or changing selected items, also creating, inspecting and changing ``.torrent`` files, and much more.

-An optional daemon process named ``pyrotorque`` can add flexible queue management for rTorrent, starting items added in bulk slowly over time according to customizable rules.
+An optional daemon process named :command:`pyrotorque` can add flexible queue management for rTorrent, starting items added in bulk slowly over time according to customizable rules.

 It can also watch a directory tree recursively for new metafiles using *inotify*.